Medically reviewed on Jan 29, 2019

 Pregnancy Risk Factor

 Adverse events were observed in animal reproduction studies.
-Women of childbearing potential should be advised to use effective contraception and avoid becoming pregnant during treatment.
+Women of reproductive potential should be advised to use effective contraception and avoid becoming pregnant during treatment.
 Men undergoing treatment should use effective contraception.
 Epirubicin may cause irreversible amenorrhea in premenopausal women.

 Limited information is available from a retrospective study of women who received epirubicin (in combination with cyclophosphamide or weekly as a single-agent) during the second or third (prior to week 35) trimester for the treatment of pregnancy-associated breast cancer (Ring 2005) and from a study of women who received epirubicin (weekly as a single-agent) at gestational weeks 16 through 30 for the treatment of pregnancy-associated breast cancer (Peccatori 2009).
 Some pharmacokinetic properties of epirubicin may be altered in pregnant women (van Hasselt 2014).
 The European Society for Medical Oncology (ESMO) has published guidelines for diagnosis, treatment, and follow-up of cancer during pregnancy (Peccatori 2013); the guidelines recommend referral to a facility with expertise in cancer during pregnancy and encourage a multidisciplinary team (obstetrician, neonatologist, oncology team).
 If chemotherapy is indicated, it should not be administered in the first trimester, but may begin in the second trimester.
 There should be a 3-week time period between the last chemotherapy dose and anticipated delivery, and chemotherapy should not be administered beyond week 33 of gestation.